Enhance your PPC advertising for voice search

 The importance of manners for PPC

-google voice search microphone
+Google voice search microphone

 In order to optimise your PPC campaigns for voice search you need to make sure that the language used in your content is suitable for audible recognition.
 This means tailoring terms and phrases to how people naturally speak, rather than just pedalling out advertising or marketing jargon or overly simplified sentences.